msemjan/msemjan.github.io/content/posts/introducing-ghast-stack.md

 ---
-title: "Introducing GHAST Stack"
-date: 2023-08-11T18:12:17+02:00
 author: M. Semjan
-summary: "GHAST stack is a new tech-stack for developing web applications without excessive use of Javascript.
-In this article I describe why I am suggesting usage of this tech-stack and what technologies it uses."
+date: "2023-08-11T18:12:17+02:00"
 draft: false
+summary: GHAST stack is a new tech-stack for developing web applications without excessive use of Javascript.
+In this article I describe why I am suggesting usage of this tech-stack and what technologies it uses.
 tags:
 - Tech-stack
 - GHAST-Stack
 - Golang
 - HTMX
 - Alpine.js
 - SQL
 - Tailwind
 - Front-end development
 - Back-end development
 - Fullstack development
 - Programming
+title: Introducing GHAST Stack
 ---
 # Introducing GHAST Stack